Luiz-Spinelli/Damn-Good-Tracks-Project/README.md

 ## 7. Additional Course Content
 From what we learned so far, API requests using encoded URLs, storage and manipulation of data in lists/dictionaries, and Flask will be the 3 main tenets for our application.

-To new content, we believe learning how to use client side APIs would be key to give us confidence on tackling our vision to connect user's Spotify account right away.
+Regarding new content, we believe learning how to use client side APIs would be key to give us confidence on tackling our vision to connect user's Spotify account right away.
 Also, we restrained on a binary category input (tracks or albums), but other Flask form input types such as a date filter could help in querying more custom results to users.